sandflow/exrkdu/README.md

 _IMPORTANT_: While _kduexr_ is published under an [open-source license](./LICENSE.txt), the Kakadu SDK is a commercial library licensed under a restrictive license.
-The _kduc_ license does not extend to the Kakadu SDK and a separate license for Kakadu SDK must be obained.
+The _kduexr_ license does not extend to the Kakadu SDK and a separate license for Kakadu SDK must be obained.

 ## Overview